- What is the NED?

 Acknowledging or Crediting USGS as Information Source for additional citation information.

 Q: How does NED compare to SRTM?

-A: The Shuttle Radar Topography Mission (SRTM) digital elevation dataset were collected by a modified radar system that flew onboard the Space Shuttle Endeavor in February 2000, using a technique known as Interferometric Synthetic Aperture Radar to generate the most complete high-resolution digital topographic database of the Earth.
+The Shuttle Radar Topography Mission (SRTM) digital elevation dataset was collected by a modified radar system that flew on board the Space Shuttle Endeavor in February 2000, using a technique known as Interferometric Synthetic Aperture Radar to generate the most complete high-resolution digital topographic dataset of the Earth.
 SRTM data were collected for approximately 80% of the Earth's surface.
-Read more about the mission at the SRTM homepage.
+Read more about the mission at the

 ||1925 - Present

 ||February, 2000 Space Shuttle Endeavour